oamodular/uncertainty/README.md

 # Hack Uncertainty for fun and profit

 Uncertainty's firmware is open-source and easy to swap with a humble USB-C cable.
-You can write your own firmware in C, MicroPython, CircuitPython, and probably a bunch of other languages.
+You can write your own firmware in C++, MicroPython, CircuitPython, and probably a bunch of other languages.
 It's startlingly easy to work and this document will outline the whole deal.
 Let's go…

 ## Uncertainty’s Heart